 3- Select The Right Potting Mix For Your Container Herb Garden

-Choose a potting mix 1-quart for growing in pots.
+Choose a potting formulated for growing in pots.
 Potted herbs require soil with additional drainage.
 This is true for growing herbs in pots inside as well as outside.
 A perfect potting mix for containers is one that holds the moisture in but still drains well.

 Don’t ever use the soil from your garden to fill your herb containers.
 Outdoor garden soil from the ground is much too compact to be used in a container garden.
 When wet, some types of garden soil will get so compacted it will basically smother your plants.
 Even when planted in soil, the plant’s roots need oxygen to survive.

 A good potting soil for container herbs is Burpee Organic Growing Mix.
 Their potting mix uses coconut coir (which is preferred by some as it is a renewable resource).